-About the Line-break finding tool
+About the Find Next Line Break tool

 Breaks in lines can occur if the line is a sounder-detected bottom and the signal was not clear or bottom detection stopped for some reason.
 Any line based on a broken sounder-detected bottom line will also have breaks.
 Breaks can also be created in lines when they are being drawn or if the line status is set to None.